-This country is way more than what you think it is — if you volunteer in Mexico, you'll be able to see exactly what we mean.
+This country is way more than what you think it is so stop overlooking Mexico.

 You can't really get a taste of a country when you're only there for a couple of hours on a cruise stop.
 Or even when you visit just one city for a week-long trip.
 Good thing you can actually live in Mexico with International Language Programs.